awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-data-storage.rst

     to get the :code:`AWSConfiguration` and :code:`AWSCredentialsProvider` to create the :code:`TransferUtility` object.
     :code:`AWSMobileClient` expects an activity context for resuming an authenticated session and creating the :code:`AWSCredentialsProvider`.

-    The following example shows using the :code:`TransferUtility` in the context of an Activity.
+    The following example shows how to use the :code:`TransferUtility` in the context of an Activity.
     If you are creating :code:`TransferUtility` from an application context, you can construct the :code:`AWSCredentialsProvider` and pass it into :code:`TransferUtility` to use in forming the :code:`AWSConfiguration` object.